jacobshirley/pdf-lite/README.md

 ### Signing

 Provides support for digitally signing PDF documents, ensuring authenticity and integrity.
-See package `pdf-lite-signature` for more details.
+All signing functionality is integrated into the main `pdf-lite` package.

 **Signing algorithms supported:**